all-in-one-of/snippets/CG_ref.md

    - Don't use smooth.

 Shading
-   - Work in HSV to manage chroma and valor in check.
+   - Work in HSV to manage chroma and valor.